 Globally, social media engagement with the IKCC was increased, as follows:

 Twitter – Between 2 May and 25 June 2017, IKCC’s Twitter following increased by 46% to a total of 2,327 followers.
 Engagement on Twitter during the time period achieved nearly 200,000 impressions.

 Facebook – Between 2 May and 25 June 2017, IKCC’s Facebook community increased by 96% to a total of 9,032 likes.
 Engagement on Facebook during the time period achieved a reach of nearly 95,000 people.

 Thunderclap – the virtual online flash mob, coordinated social posts on World Kidney Cancer Q&A Day, which resulted in a combined social media reach of over 230,000.

 A global press release from IKCC announcing World Kidney Cancer Q&A Day was shared around the world in 12 languages and posted to 439 news websites with a potential combined audience of 81.6 million people.

 World Kidney Cancer Day has not only helped to raise awareness of this devastating disease on a global basis, but has also helped to highlight the valuable work of the KCSN supporting patients and families with kidney cancer throughout the UK.
 It has also helped to raise some much needed funds for the KCSN, and we are especially grateful to the sponsors of this event in the UK for helping to make the day a great success:

-Bristol-Myers Squibb and Ipsen have provided part funding for this campaign but has had no editorial input into programme or content of the campaign.
+Bristol-Myers Squibb and Ipsen have provided part funding for this campaign but have had no editorial input into the programme or content of the campaign.